Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 5. Reel in your catch and enjoy your delicious buffalo carp!
 If you are lucky, you will be able to reel in a buffalo carp!

 If you want to catch buffalo carp, it is best to fish in freshwater lakes.
-You can also fish for them in rivers or streams, but a lake is the best place to catch a buffalo carp.
+You can also fish for them in rivers or streams, but a lake is the best place to catch a smallmouth buffalo carp.

 Buffalo fish can be very fast swimmers, so ensure you have a good grip on your fishing rod!
 Be prepared to fight the fish to the shore when you start reeling in.